 One Arm Out

 If baby is showing resistance to the swaddle wrap with both arms in, try swaddling only one arm by positioning your baby’s dominant arm out of the swaddle.
 In this position, your little one will get a gradual introduction to the feeling of being able to move her arm freely.
-Put baby to sleep wrapped one arm out for a few nights, so that they become comfortable and accustomed to it.
+Put baby to sleep wrapped one arm out for a few nights, so they become comfortable and accustomed to it.

 Both Arms Out